kostajh/rebuild/README.md

 Drush Rebuild is simple to install and configure:

   - Type `drush dl rebuild`, and Drush Rebuild will be installed in `~/.drush/rebuild`
-  - Edit the Drush alias for the site you want to work on and specify a path to a rebuild manifest
+  - Edit the Drush alias for the site you want to work on and specify a path to a rebuild config
-  - Copy the example manifest file from `~/.drush/rebuild/examples` to the location you specified in #2.
+  - Copy the example config file from `~/.drush/rebuild/examples` to the location you specified in #2.
   - Rebuild your local development environment! `drush rebuild @example.local --source=@example.prod`

 ## Need help?